Questions, Disputes and Resolutions

 Louisiana Healthcare Connections will acknowledge receipt of the Independent Reconsideration Review in writing within 5 calendar days and will render a decision within 45 days of receipt.

 If Louisiana Healthcare Connections reverses the reconsideration, the payment of disputed claims shall be made no later than 20 days from the date of Louisiana Healthcare Connections’ decision.
 If Louisiana Healthcare Connections upholds the adverse determination, or does not respond to the reconsideration request within the timeframes allowed, the provider has 60 days to request an Independent Review with a third party panel.

-To file an Independent Reconsideration Review, please complete the Independent Reconsideration Review Form, include all supporting documentation, and submit to Louisiana Healthcare Connections via mail to the address below:
+To file an Independent Reconsideration Review, please complete the Independent Reconsideration Review Form (PDF), include all supporting documentation, and submit to Louisiana Healthcare Connections via mail to the address below:

 Louisiana Healthcare Connections

 The Independent Review process was established by La-RS 46:460.81, et seq. to resolve claims disputes when a provider believes a Managed Care Organization (MCO) has partially or totally denied claims incorrectly.
 An MCO’s failure to send a provider a remittance advice or other written or electronic notice either partially or totally denying a claim within 60 days of the MCO’s receipt of the claim is considered a claims denial.

 Effective Jan.
 1, 2018, there is a $750 fee associated with an independent review request.
 If the independent reviewer decides in favor of the provider, the MCO is responsible for paying the fee.
 Conversely, if the independent reviewer finds in favor of the MCO, the provider is responsible for paying the fee.